kenhub/giraffe/README.md

 * [GDash](https://github.com/ripienaar/gdash) - it uses Bootstrap and allows multiple dashboards to be configured.
 However, it requires running a sinatra server, and the graphs are pulled directly from graphite rather than rendered via a js charting library.
 * [Tasseo](https://github.com/obfuscurity/tasseo) - also allows multiple dashboards, but still relies on a server component.
 Tasseo also uses Rickshaw, but charts only a single data series.
 Giraffe started as a tasseo fork, but eventually got refactored (almost) beyond recognition.
 * [Graphene](https://github.com/jondot/graphene) - a d3-based relatime dashboard with different widgets.
-Supports a single dashboard, and its charting functionality is not as extensive as with Richshaw.
+Supports a single dashboard, and its charting functionality is not as extensive as with Rickshaw.

 ##Why another dashboard?